saintsal/saintsal.github.io/_posts/2017-12-24-information-horizons.md

 We feel comfortable among like-minded people, so it's easy to become complicit in shrinking our Information Horizons.
 A classic way to do this is with identity politics - put a label on a group of us and we will start to side with those people, even if we wouldn't otherwise.

-But while these labels shift easily, our allegiances don't.
+But while these labels and definitions shift easily, our allegiances to them don't.

 Comedians with strong politics have noticed this with their audiences over decades.
 Those who had 'left-' or 'right-wing' audiences soon found they had a much wider spectrum of fans.
 When I wrote a deconstruction of the Facebook privacy policy three years ago, it was read by over a million people, but that came in distinct waves: startup people, then doomsday preppers and conspiracy-theorists, then NRA supporters, then a bunch of Europeans who translated it into their native languages, and then when Trump was elected, American liberals.
 They all had this interest and fear in common, but good luck inviting them all to a meetup to talk about it.